theforeman/theforeman.org/contribute.md

 1. Login as `admin` with the password from the db:seed step earlier (or reset it with `bundle exec bin/rake permissions:reset`)

 #### Submit Patches
-First, make sure you are a member of the [Foreman Developers](https://groups.google.com/forum/?fromgroups#!forum/foreman-dev) mailing list.
+First, make sure you are aware of the [Foreman Development board](https://community.theforeman.org/c/develoment) on our forum.

 Patches to fix bugs or add new features are always appreciated.
 If you are going to work on a specific issue, make a note in the issue details so the developers will know what you're working on.